audiolabs/PESQ/README.md

         pesq_score: list of pesq scores, P.862.2 Prediction (MOS-LQO)
     """
 ```
-this function uses `multiprocessing` features to boost time efficiency.
+This function uses `multiprocessing` features to boost time efficiency.

 When the `ref` is an 1-D numpy array and `deg` is a 2-D numpy array, the result of `pesq_batch` is identical to the value of `[pesq(fs, ref, deg[i,:],**kwargs) for i in range(deg.shape[0])]`.